calexil/FightstickDisplay/README.md

 `git clone https://github.com/calexil/FightstickDisplay.git`
 * If you desire, make a launcher with fightstick.sh as the start script.
 * To bring up the deadzone menu hit **Spacebar**.
-* Basically all fightsticks should be mapped correctly by default, but if yours is not simply open the **theme/layout.json** file and tinker with it until its mapped correctly.
+* Most fightsticks will be mapped correctly by default, but if yours is not simply open the **theme/layout.json** file and tinker with it until its mapped correctly.
 Usually only the rt/lt/rb/lb buttons get mixed up a little
 * Enjoy